Massive Helson sets: Introduction and statement of the result

-Some results about Helson sets on the circle $\mathbb{T}$ are discussed in \cite[Chaps.
-3, 4]{Kahane}.
-Most of these results can be easily transfered to the multidimensional case.
-For instance, a Helson set on the circle can not contain arbitrary long arithmetic progressions, henсe every Helson set has zero Lebesgue measure.
+For basic facts on Helson sets, we refer the reader to \cite{GrahamHare, Kahane}.
+For example, it is well-known that a Helson set on the circle $\mathbb{T}$ can not contain arbitrary long arithmetic progressions (see \cite[Chaps.
+3]{Kahane}) and, hence, every Helson set has zero Lebesgue measure.
+This result can be easily transfered to the multidimensional case.

 Generally, at first glance Helson sets seem to be <<thin>>.
-On the other hand, Wik showed \cite{Wik} that there exists a Helson set $E \subset \mathbb T$ of positive Hausdorff $h$-measure (with $h$ satisfying some natural conditions).
+On the other hand, Wik showed \cite{Wik} that for an arbitrary function $h$ satisfying $h(t)/t \to \infty$ as $t \to +0$ there exists a Helson set $E \subset \mathbb T$ of positive Hausdorff $h$-measure.
 In particular, there exists a Helson set $E \subset \mathbb T$ of Hausdorff dimension one.
 Actually, Wik's result is stronger: he proved the existence of a massive Kronecker set on $\mathbb T$ (for details, see the concluding Sec.
 3, Remark 2).

-In this paper, we extend the Wik theorem to the multidimensional case.
-Note that, the natural idea to construct a massive multidimensional Helson set by taking a Cartesian product of massive one-dimensional Helson sets does not work.
-It is easy to see that a Helson set can not contain a Cartensian product of infinite sets (for details, see Sec.
-3, Remark 1).